dharaneeshgunturu2003/Yoga-Pose-Detection/README.md

 ## Model Architecture
 The deep learning model architecture consists of several convolutional and fully connected layers:

--Convolutional layers with batch normalization and max-pooling -Fully connected layers with dropout for regularization -Softmax activation for multi-class classification
+- Convolutional layers with batch normalization and max-pooling
+- Fully connected layers with dropout for regularization
+- Softmax activation for multi-class classification

 ## Training
 **Data Preprocessing:**